NIRSpec MOS and MSATA Observing Process

 • There will be a final firm deadline for program update submission that is one month in advance of the start of the NIRSpec spectroscopy scheduling window.

-FS and IFU observations using MSATA
+Removed text about IFU and FS observations using MSATA

 •